aetheric-oss/se-services/docs/conops.md

 **Rideshare and Cargo Services** elements are client-facing and not essential.
 Downtime of these services doesn't impact airspace management or passenger safety.

+We utilize a robust **microservice approach** running on a multi-cloud platform allowing us to use edge servers for faster response times.
+To ensure high availability, we use autoscaling clusters that adjust resources based on demand.

 Descriptions of the individual services are covered in section 3.2.

+The proposed open-source ecosystem attempts to capture the future of advanced aerial mobility as it could be.
+It aims to offer operators secure access to airspace, comply with the data exchange systems of multiple regulatory bodies, and allow interoperability with other service providers.
+In a supplemental capacity, it offers certification monitoring, telemetry broadcasts, logging, and secure storage.

+### 1.1.1 Assumptions and Constraints

+This architecture acknowledges the existence of other Providers of Service (PSUs), that vertiports and aircraft will be owned and operated by various companies and individuals, and that compliance with civil aviation authority differs from region to region.

+This architecture intends to abide by standardized frameworks established by leading aviation regulatory bodies such as the FAA, NASA, and EASA (e.g. U-space) to ensure interoperability between UAM actors and systems.

 ## 2.0 Documents
 ### 2.0.1 Applicable Resources